AppCafe Docs

 • The visual direction: Any strong preference for style, mood, or brand.

-A practical prompt template
+A practical requirement template

 If you are unsure how to start, use this structure: